-It is difficult to say how long there have been vines in the village of Arrentières in the Côte des Bar, but certainly they were being grown in the 13th century.
-In the mid twelfth century, a Templar base was established in Arenthieres.
-In 1312, under pressure from King Philip IV, Pope Clement V dissolved the Order of the Knights Templar, and inventoried their properties.
-The Templars owned vines in Arrentières, which “produce 35 muids in a good year” (a muid is a large barrel).
-Since that time wine has always been produced…subject of course to the conflicts and turmoil that inevitably occur in the course of history!
+In the mid-twelfth century, a Templar base was established in Arrentières.
+In 1312, under pressure from the King of France (Philip IV, known as Philip the Fair), Pope Clement V dissolved the Order of the Knights Templar.
+As a result, an inventory of their property and possessions was drawn up.
+This states that the Templars owned vines in Arrentières which “produce 35 muids in a good year” (a muid is a large barrel).
+Since that time, wine has always been produced… subject of course to the various conflicts and turmoil that inevitably occur in the course of history.

 Grapes / Soils